Who Mourns for Adonais?: Reception

 Zack Handlen of The A.V.
 Club gave the episode a C+ rating, noting that it was occasionally memorable, but "undone by lazy scripting and bizarre dialogue".

+In 2024 Hollywood.com ranked this episode at number 37 out of the 79 original series episodes.

 Cultural references

 The title is a quotation from the poem Adonais by Percy Shelley lamenting the death of John Keats, which is loosely based upon A Lament for Adonis by the Greek poet Bion.